The 1st “Kiwi Kemp” in our family line?

 His mother was Mary Ann Gunton and she passed away when Benjamin was only 2 years old.
 Another relative, Gilbert George Kemp recalls that Benjamin was brought up by an elder sister.
 It is clear from the 1841 census that he was at Boarding School in St James’s Street, Kings Lynn aged 8 years.
 This was easy to confirm as his schoolmaster “Mr Carver”is also recorded on the Census and is mentioned in one of the letters below.
 Benjamin had two brothers named John and James and three sisters named Abigail, Susanna and Mary Anne.
 His father John was a Master Mariner and owned a ship called the “Sarah Mills”.
 It is clear that his father cared deeply for his youngest son Benjamin, and missed him terribly in his later years.
 Read the letter John sent to Benjamin.

-Another letter sent to Benjamin after John’s death, also makes poignant reading.
+Another letter sent to Benjamin after John’s death, likely from a sister, also makes poignant reading.
 In those days, it might take more than a year to send a letter and receive a reply…

 Before his marriage to Mary Ann Windebank, he was a sawyer in partnership with Charlie Wan at Takaka, Nelson, New Zealand.